 - redundancy payments and

 We also deal with a range of claims relating to wages and other payments.
-You can get a full list, called a jurisdiction list, from any local tribunal office or the Employment Tribunals public enquiry line on 0845 795 9775.
+You can get a full list, called a jurisdiction list, from any local tribunal office or the Employment Tribunals public enquiry line:

-If you are not sure that your claim is something that an Employment Tribunal can deal with, contact the public enquiry line or ACAS (on 08457 47 47 47 which is open from 0800 to 2000 Monday–Friday and 0900 to 1300 on Saturday)
+If you are not sure that your claim is something that an Employment Tribunal can deal with, contact the public enquiry line or ACAS on 0300 123 1100 open from 8am to 8pm Monday to Friday and 9am to 1pm on Saturday.

 An Employment Tribunal is like a court but it is not as formal; for example, nobody wears a wig or gown.
 However, like a court it must act independently and cannot give legal advice.
 Almost all hearings are open to the public.

-When a person makes an Employment Tribunal claim normally the process which is followed involves a Hearing taking place before an Employment Tribunal at which evidence is heard and legal arguments are made with a decision (judicial determination) then being made on the case.
+When a person makes an Employment Tribunal claim normally the process involves a hearing and legal arguments are made with a decision (judicial determination) then being made.

-The process is a formal one involving evidence being led from witnesses and cross examination, which is very similar to what happens in an ordinary court.
-Mediation provides an alternative way to resolve a dispute which does not involve going through the normal tribunal hearing process.
-It is a form of what is commonly referred to as ADR - Alternative Dispute Resolution.
+The process is a formal one involving evidence being given by witnesses which is very similar to what happens in a court.
+Mediation provides an alternative way to resolve a dispute without going through the normal tribunal hearing process.

 More information on judicial mediation

-If you, or anyone coming to a tribunal with you, have a disability or a particular need we can make reasonable adjustments to help you use our service.
+If you or anyone coming to a tribunal with you has a disability or a particular need we can make reasonable adjustments to help you use our service.
 You should contact the office dealing with your case about your needs as soon as possible to discuss the matter.

 We can provide the following:

-- Foreign language and sign language interpreters at the tribunal hearing; and
+- foreign language and sign language interpreters at the tribunal hearing

-If an alternative format or more accessible version is required (e.g. a large print version or Braille copy etc) then a request should be made to the local court or tribunal.
+If an alternative format or more accessible version of our forms and leaflets is required (e.g. a large print version or Braille copy etc) then a request should be made to the tribunal.

 If you want more information about us, you should contact: